 Jeff Thomson, the CEO of the IMA, shared with our students that CMAs make one-third higher compensation than non-certified accounting professionals.
 Now that alone seems to be a good reason to consider pursuing the “other” accounting designation!

 GCU offers business programs that can help you prepare for a purposeful career in accounting.
-For more information about becoming an accounting major at GCU, visit our website or contact us today!
+For more information about becoming an accounting major at GCU, visit our website today!

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.